 It is not clear to me what the underlying theory of causation is in contribution analysis.
 It is clear what it is not (Mayne, 2019, pp. 173–4):

 “In many situations a counterfactual perspective on causality—which is the traditional evaluation perspective—is unlikely to be useful; experimental designs are often neither feasible nor practical…”

 “[Contribution analysis] uses a stepwise (generative) not a counterfactual approach to causality.”

 (We will explore counterfactuals below.)
 I can guess what this generative approach could be, but Mayne does not provide precise definitions.
-It clearly isn’t the idea from generative social science in which collections of computational “agents”, representing individual people, are simulated to model how (macro-level) social phenomena emerge from (micro-level) interactions between people (Epstein, 1999).
+It clearly isn’t the idea from generative social science in which causation is defined in terms of computer simulations (Epstein, 1999).